tbaranes/FriendsPictureQuiz/README.md

 # FriendsPictureQuiz
-FriendsPictureQuiz's code, available on the Apple store... until when?

-Small application developed and released in 2014.
-The application has been developped for iOS7/8, and has never been tested on the last iOS versions.
+FriendsPictureQuiz's was a small application developed and released in 2014.
+It has been available on the store a few years but removed from sales because of API breaking changes.
+This code is now just a souvenir.

 ### What is it?